Navigating Debt: Snowball vs. Avalanche Method

 Let’s say you have three debts:

-• $400 credit card at 22% interest
+• $400 credit card with a 22% interest rate

 • $1,200 personal loan at 8%